 When you should you plan for retirement, then?
-Well, if you’re employed as soon as you’re enrolled into a pension, you started contributing towards your retirement, regardless of how far away that is or was.
-It takes the best part of a lifetime to make sure you have enough to live on in your later years, along with regular reviews of your pension to make sure everything is kept in order and you’re getting the best projected return.
+If you’re employed as soon as you’re enrolled into a pension, you start contributing towards your retirement, regardless of how far away that is.
+It takes the best part of a lifetime to make sure you have enough to live on in your later years.
+This can be aided by regular reviews of your pension to ensure everything is kept in order.

-Sure, 50 might be the age to think about how to spend your retirement funds, but it’s a good idea to start thinking about how you’re going to accumulate those funds as early as possible for the best chance at a positive financial outcome in retirement.
+50 might be the age to think about how to spend your retirement funds.
+It is however, a good idea to start thinking about how you’re going to accumulate those funds as early as possible.
+This will give you the best chance at a positive financial outcome in retirement.

 Why you should start planning early on

 After all, who knows what can happen in a lifetime?
 According to the same research carried out by MaPS, nearly 18% of people have decided to delay accessing their pension, while 14% are accessing it sooner to aid their day-to-day finances or to help a relative or friend.
-It’s worth remembering too that you can take only benefits from most pension plans when you’re 55, with this rising to 57 in 2028, and it’s always a good idea to seek independent financial advice beforehand.
+It’s worth remembering too that you can take only benefits from most pension plans when you’re 55, rising to 57 in 2028.
+It’s always a good idea to seek independent financial advice beforehand.

 Over fifty percent of retirees (up to the age of 70) have stated that they would encourage the ‘Gen X’ generation to start planning towards their retirement finances earlier.

 The earlier the better.
-You can speak to an Independent Financial Advisor to go through your pension or you can seek guidance from places like Pension Wise, to speak to somebody about making sure you’re putting away money each month towards a retirement fund.
+You can speak to an Independent Financial Adviser to go through your pension or you can seek guidance from places like Pension Wise.
+Speak to somebody about making sure you’re putting away money each month towards a retirement fund.
 We typically tend to think of these things during milestones in life.
 Marriage, children, buying a home.
-With the introduction of auto-enrolment, it’s important to make sure you’re focussing on saving for retirement as soon as you start to contribute to your pension.
+With the introduction of auto-enrolment, it’s important to make sure you’re focusing on saving for retirement as soon as you start to contribute to your pension.